 Criteria JORC Code explanation Commentary • Whether sample sizes are appropriate to the grain size of the material being sampled. • Sample sizes are considered to be appropriate and correctly represent the style and type of mineralisation.
 Quality of assay data and laboratory tests • The nature, quality and appropriateness of the assaying and laboratory procedures used and whether the technique is considered partial or total.
-Avalon used assay method ME-ICP81, which involves sample decomposition by sodium peroxide fusion.
+Avalon used assay methods ME-ICP81, which involves sample decomposition by sodium peroxide fusion.
 They are then analysed by ICP-AES.
 The lower detection limit for copper using ME-ICP81 is 0.005% and the upper detection limit is 50%.
-This analysis technique is considered suitable for this style of mineralisation. • For geophysical tools, spectrometers, handheld XRF instruments, etc, the parameters used in determining the analysis including instrument make and model, reading times, calibrations factors applied and their derivation, etc. No other measurement tools/instruments were used.
-Nature of quality control procedures adopted (eg standards, blanks, duplicates, external laboratory checks) and whether acceptable levels of accuracy (ie lack of bias) and precision have been established.
-The values of the standards rate appropriate to monitor perform grade of the deposit.
-The check sampling results The values of the standards range from low to high grade and are considered appropriate to monitor performance of values near cut-off and near the mean grade of the deposit.
+This analysis technique is considered suitable for this style of mineralisation. • For geophysical tools, spectrometers, handheld XRF instruments, etc., the parameters used in determining the analysis including instrument make and model, reading times, calibrations factors applied and their derivation, etc. No other measurement tools/instruments were used. • Nature of quality control procedures adopted (e.g. standards, blanks, duplicates, external laboratory checks) and whether acceptable levels of accuracy (i.e. lack of bias) and precision have been established.
+The values of the standards range from low to high grade and are considered appropriate to monitor performance of values near cut-off and near the mean grade of the deposit.
 The check sampling results are monitored and performance issues are communicated to the laboratory if necessary.
 Verification of • The verification of significant intersections by either independent or alternative company personnel.
 Photographs of sampled intervals are taken and the Competent Person for exploration results for this announcement has viewed photographs of the core. sampling and The use of twinned holes.
 Twin holes have not been drilled in this area. assaying • Documentation of primary data, data entry procedures, data verification, data storage (physical and electronic) protocols.
-Avalon sampling data were imported and validated using an Access data package. • Discuss any adjustment to assay data.
-Assay data were not adjusted.
-Location of data points • Accuracy and quality of surveys used to locate drill holes (collar and down-hole surveys), trenches, mine workings and other locations used in Mineral Resource estimation.
-Surface collar co-ordinates are surveyed by Differential GPS in Swedish coordinate system RT90 gon vast (west) 2.5 by qualified local contract surveyors to a high level of accuracy (1-3cm).
+Avalon sampling data were imported and validated using an Access database package. • Discuss any adjustment to assay data.
+Assay data were not adjusted. down-hole surveys), trenches, mine workings and other locations used in Mineral Resource estimation. down-hole surveys), trenches, mine workings and other locations to a high level of accuracy (1) It has been standard procedu collar points since Avalon's in the surface drill holes at D Zoo Surface collar co-ordinates are surveyed by Differential GPS in Swedish coordinate system RT90 gon vast (west) 2.5 by qualified local contract surveyors to a high level of accuracy (1-3cm).
 It has been standard procedure to use the same contract surveyors to survey collar points since Avalon's involvement, so there is high confidence that all the surface drill holes at D Zone are supported by accurate location data.
 High quality down-hole dip and azimuth survey data are recorded.
 Specification of the grid system used.
 RT90 Map projection parameters: Parameter Value Reference Ellipsoid Bessel 1841 Semi Major Axis 6377397.155 m Inverse Flattening (1/f) 299.1528128